ansible/workshops/exercises/ansible_rhel/1.7-collection/README.md

 ## Step 5 Create a `requirements.yml` file and run it

 The Ansible playbook requires the `ansible.posix` collection.
-Add this requirement to your `requirements.yml` file that resides under `~/lab_inventory`
+Create and add this requirement to your `requirements.yml` file that shall reside under `~/lab_inventory`

 ```bash
 collections: